This post may contain affiliate links. Please read our disclosure policy.

 How to make gluten free apple muffins

 In a large bowl, whisk the dry ingredients (gluten free flour blend, xanthan gum, baking powder and soda, salt, sugar, cinnamon).
-Toss the diced apples with cornstarch, cinnamon, and sugar.
-Add 2/3 of the apple mixture to the dry ingredients.
+This distributes the leaveners evenly throughout the flour.

 Metal muffin tin with light brown muffins with front muffin broken to reveal inside

-Start with a 375ยฐF oven
+Start with a hotter oven

 It's best to bake these muffins until they're mostly firm to the touch.
 The muffins are so tender inside that the “toothpick in the center” test for doneness can be misleading here.